looh16/school_library/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# OOP school library: refactor your code
+OOP school library: unit tests

-> In this project, we will use your newly acquired knowledge and refactor our previous code.
-We created new classes from the main app like:
-CreatePerson
-CreateStudent
-CreateTeacher
+In this project we add unit tests to our codebase, specifically to our classes.
+We create the new repository named spec and we add the classes specification there (book, person, teacher, student, classroom and rental)

 ## Built With